 Benefits of a HECM:

-• Does not have to be paid off as long as all the loan obligations are met*
+- Loan does not become due as long as all the loan obligations are met*

-* The borrower must live in the home as their primary residence, continue to pay required property taxes, homeowners insurance and maintain the home according to Federal Housing Administration requirements.
+* You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to Federal Housing Administration (FHA) requirements.
+Failure to meet these requirements can trigger a loan default that may result in foreclosure.